nickoneill/thatthinginswift/content/ibaction-and-iboutlet.md

 +++
 title = "IBAction and IBOutlet" date = 2014-06-25T10:54:37Z
+description = "Hooking storyboards up to your custom code"
 +++

 Gone are the days of switching back and forth between .h and .m files!
 And one of the tangible benefits of a single file per class is easy access to IBAction and IBOutlet declarations.